Abnormal Road Surface Detection Using Wheel Sensor Data: Data preprocessing

-In the first section of this report we observed the quasi compact and quasi periodic nature of the wheel sensor data.
-In order to use wheel sensor based signals for surface abnormality detection, we analyze the properties of each full period (corresponding to a full rotation of the tyre), thus we need to segment the measurements.
-The segmentation algorithm used to produce the below results is based on the ECG-segmentation method described in \cite{rpeak}, however new steps and various new parameters had to be introduced to adapt the method to wheel sensor data segmentation.
-The specifics of the segmentation algorithm will not be detailed here, as currently the test vehicle is being equipped with accurate wheel-angle measuring sensors, making any subsequent segmentation obsolete.
+When the vehicle is in motion, the implanted force sensor produces a quasi-periodic, quasi-compact signal for each revolution of the tire.
+In order to use wheel sensor based signals for surface abnormality detection, we analyze the properties of each full period (corresponding to a full rotation of the tire), thus we need to segment the measurements.
+To achieve this, we adapted a discrete wavelet transform based segmentation algorithm \cite{JSSU} originally created for use with ECG signals.
+We exploited the close spatial and behavioral resemblance between ECG signals and the output of the implanted force sensor.
+We note that our test vehicle is currently being equipped with accurate wheel-angle measuring sensors, therefore algorithmic segmentation of the measurements may not be necessary in the future.
+Each segmented measurement was allocated a "normal" or an "abnormal" label using ground truth data.
+Our method of obtaining ground truth information is detailed in section \ref{sec:tests}.

-Once the data from the different bridges of the wheel sensor (see Figure \ref{fig:wheel_sens_signals}) has been segmented, we can label each period as "normal" or "abnormal" using our ground truth data.
-That is, if some acceleration data which has been detected as caused by surface abnormality occurred during the current period, the entire period is labeled "abnormal".
-Ground truth generation is described in section \ref{subsec:tests}.

-Because of the imperfect nature of the segmentation algorithm and noise present in the measurements, the first and last points of a period of wheel sensor data may not be equal.
-In order to preserve the quasi-compact property of each period, we subtract the line connecting the first and last values of the period.

-The number of data points which make up a period changes with the vehicle speed.
-For the easier handling and storage of the data, zero padding is applied to each segmented period.
-The maximal length of a period is identified as $500$ data points, any periods longer than this (for example if the vehicle stood still for sometime) are disregarded.
-Periods of fewer than $500$ data points, are zero padded to match this length.
-An example period after the above preprocessing steps labeled "normal" and another one labeled "abnormal" are given in Figure \ref{fig:norm_abnorm_periods}.
-These preprocessed periods will be referred to as "samples" henceforth.
+In order to periodize the resulting signal segments, we removed the baseline connecting the first and the last sample values from each segment.
+Note that the number of data points which make up a single rotation of the wheel changes with the vehicle speed.
+Therefore, zero padding was also applied to equalize the sampling points in each segmented period.
+The maximal length of a period was identified as $500$ data points, any periods longer than this (for example if the vehicle stood still for sometime) were disregarded.
+Periods of fewer than $500$ data points, were zero padded to match this length.
+Figure \ref{fig:norm_abnorm_periods} illustrates two example measurements, each representing a single revolution of the tire.

-The samples are then standardized and their order is randomized.
-Finally, the samples are split into training and test sets.
-The properties of these sets are discussed in section \ref{subsec:tests}.